 This Compendium focuses on 91 recommendations identified as open in Report No. EPA-350-R-23-001, Semiannual Report to Congress: October 1, 2022-March 31, 2023, issued May 2023, and 22 recommendations that remained unresolved through May 31, 2023.
-Our analysis recognizes changes in the statuses of recommendations that occurred after the issuance of the semiannual report but not later than May 31, including the implementation of corrective actions for seven of the 98 open recommendations in that report.
+Our analysis recognizes changes in the statuses of recommendations that occurred after the issuance of the semiannual report but not later than May 31, including the implementation of corrective extense for eaven of the 08 open recommendations in that actions for seven of the 98 open recommendations in that report.